 - Before you start blending, remove the center insert in the lid of your blender.
 Then, place your hand over top the lid with a dish towel and keep most of the hole covered.
 This is done to allow the hot steam to escape and prevent any splashes while the blender is running.

-- Thai Red Curry Paste – This is one I use and love!
+- Mae Ploy Red Curry Paste – This is one I use and love!
 It gives amazing, authentic flavor to Thai dishes and adds the perfect amount of heat.

-- Immersion/Hand Blender – This is the one I use and love!
+- KitchenAid Hand Blender – This is the one I use and love!
 I have had mine for years and it is one of my favorite kitchen tools.
 I use it all the time to make soups, dips and smoothies.

 Important: If you are vegan, be sure to use a brand of Thai Red Curry Paste that is vegan.
 The one I use is not, but this red curry paste is vegan and is also very good.

-If you make this Thai Pumpkin Soup recipe, let me know!
-Rate it and leave a comment below, because I love hearing from you! 🙂
+If you make this Spicy Thai Pumpkin Soup recipe, let me know!
+Leave a comment with a star rating ★ below, because I love hearing from you! ♡

 - 1 tablespoon coconut oil